Fundraising

 3. Not knowing how to communicate that value proposition to investors.

-4. Not putting in daily intensity into the process.
+4. Not putting daily intensity into the process.

 In short, not running a sales pipeline.